Lionel Dunsterville: Early military career

+First World War

 At the beginning of the First World War, Dunsterville held a posting in India.
 In April 1915 he was promoted to the temporary rank of brigadier general while in command of the Jhelum Brigade.

 At the end of 1917 the army appointed then-Major Dunsterville to lead an Allied force (Dunsterforce) of fewer than 1,000 Australian, British, Canadian and New Zealand troops, drawn from the Mesopotamian and Western Fronts, accompanied by armoured cars, from Hamadan in the Zagros Mountains of Persia for some 350 km across Persia.
 Dunsterville was promoted to major-general in 1918.
 His mission set out from Baghdad in January 1918, aiming to gather information, to train and command local forces, and to prevent the spread of pro-German propaganda.

-On his way to Bandar-e Anzali on the Persian Caspian coast he also fought Mirza Kuchik Khan and his Jangali forces in Manjil.
+On his way to Bandar-e Anzali on the Persian Caspian Sea coast he also fought Mirza Kuchik Khan and his Jangali forces in Manjil.

 Dunsterville was assigned to re-inforce the defence of the key oil-field and port of Baku (in present-day Azerbaijan), held from 26 July 1918 by the anti-Soviet Centro Caspian Dictatorship.
 Dunsterforce personnel first arrived in Baku on 6 August 1918.
-However, the British and their allies chose to abandon Baku on 14 September 1918 in the face of an onslaught by 14,000 Ottoman troops and Azerbaijani Generals like Ali-Agha Shikhlinski and Gaimmegam Hasan Bey, who took the city the next day.
+However, the British and their allies had to abandon Baku on 14 September 1918 in the face of an onslaught by 14,000 Ottoman troops and Azerbaijani Generals like Ali-Agha Shikhlinski and Gaimmegam Hasan Bey, who took the city the next day.
 The Allies regained control of Baku within two months as a result of the Ottoman armistice of 30 October 1918.

+Post-war years

-Promoted to major general in 1918, Dunsterville died in 1946 at Torquay, Devon, England.
+Promoted to substantive major general in June 1918, Dunsterville died at the age of 80 in March 1946 at Torquay, Devon, England.